Finding the Right Fit

 - Early Action: November 15 (Notified by January 15)

 - Regular Decision: January 15 (Notified by March 15)

 - Transfer (Spring 2020): November 1 (Notified by December 1)

 - Transfer (Fall 2020): April 1 (Notified by May 1)

 *Rhodes begins review of ED I applications seeking financial aid on Oct.
 1 and ED II applications on Nov.
 15. Notifications of ED admission and scholarship decisions are normally sent out within two weeks of receipt of all supporting documents.

-Early Decision is a way for students to declare their college intentions early in their senior year by applying for admission and making an early commitment to enroll, these students enjoy priority consideration for both admission and financial aid.
+Early Decision is for students who are ready to declare their first-choice college intentions early in their senior year.
+By making an early commitment to enroll, these students enjoy priority consideration for both admission and financial aid.